 Most professionals will recommend increasing ventilation in your attic if ventilation is inadequate.
 However, this often does not solve the problem.
 Increased ventilation alone will increase the exfiltration of air, lowering the temperature of the attic.
 This may increase condensation and lower the effectiveness of the insulation.
 Also, because airflow is not uniform, significant condensation may still occur.
 A moist attic means moist insulation and moist insulation is less effective.

 The best solution for controlling moisture is at its source.
-If the problem is the result of water or moisture penetrating the foundation or floor slab, there are many remedial actions which may help.
-These can include installation of seamless gutters and downspouts.
+If the problem is the result of water or moisture penetrating the foundation or floor slab, there are many remedial actions that may help.
+These can include the installation of seamless gutters and downspouts.
 These should be cleaned regularly and be working properly.
 Re-grading the property near the perimeter of the foundation and sealing foundation walls or floor slabs are two more options.
 Using a dehumidifier and installing a perimeter draining system can further reduce moisture in the foundation or floor slab.
 Because of the many conditions which can cause foundation moisture penetration and the many solutions, each house should be individually evaluated to determine the cause and the best possible solution for the problem.

 What Else Can Be Done?